themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 </template>
 ```

 Pretty basic stuff here.
 The part to pay attention to is inside of the `<form></form>` element.
 Here, we're asking our user for two pieces of input: an email address and a password.
 This isn't terribly exciting, but if we look down in the `.modal-footer` element, we see a bit of trickery going on.
 Two submit buttons?!
 Yep.
-Remember, our goal is to get our password sign in as close to our oAuth sign in as possible.
+Remember, our goal is to get our password sign in as close to our OAuth sign in as possible.
 Here, we're making it possible to either sign up or log in using _the same form_.
 Next, we'll wire up a way behind the scenes to find out which button the user clicked and then route them through the correct process.
 Cool, eh?
 Similar to our `data-social-login` trick, make note of the `data-auth-type` attribute on both of these buttons.

-Let's get this form wired up.

 <p class="block-header">/client/templates/public/sign-in-with-email-modal.js</p>